 January Turtle & Ray Research

 Students travel to Playa Cabuyal to do turtle nesting research with the Leatherback Trust (4 days) and then go to El Jobo to do ray and turtle capture/release research with Equipo Tora Carey (3 days).
 This trip takes place in January during the high season for Pacific coast sea turtle nesting.
-At Cabuyal students learn to tag the turtles, distinguish sea turtle species, relocate eggs from poor nesting locations, and record nesting location, # eggs laid, and carapace measurements.
+At Cabuyal students learn how researchers tag turtles, distinguish sea turtle species, relocate eggs from poor nesting locations, and record nesting location, # eggs laid, and carapace measurements.
 In El Jobo students stay with a Costa Rican family for a cultural experience while they work with Equipo Tora Carey to secure both sea turtles and rays while snorkeling for species identification, measurements, and tissue samples for genetic testing.

 Students experience the awe-inspiring feat of